trhgquan/MTH089/README.md

 ## Topics

+### Final
+- We creatd a Symptoms Extraction, using [ViHealthBERT](https://github.com/trhgquan/DemoVnHealthBERT).

 ### Homework
-- Create a GitHub Crawler, in which receive a Paper Name and output the GitHub links of that paper's implementation.
+- I created a GitHub Crawler, in which receive a Paper Name and output the GitHub links of that paper's implementation.

 ### Practice
 - TREC Classification: question type classification, using TREC dataset.